Rthales/Android-E-Commerce-Shopping-Application/README.md

 > **6. Users will receive a notification saying that they have registered successfully after clicking the register button.**

-7. The login activity will allow users to login with their E-mail Address and password only.
+>  **7. The login activity will allow users to login with their E-mail Address and password only.**

-8. After users register with their unique account, ***Firebase*** will be used to store the credentials in a back-end database.
+>  **8. After users register with their unique account Firebase will be used to store the credentials in a back-end database.**

-9. A toast message will appear saying “You are logged in as X” when the user has logged in successfully.
+>  **9. A toast message will appear saying “You are logged in as X” when the user has logged in successfully.**

-10. The ***Sports & Outdoors activity*** will show the images of the products that are currently in stock.
-There will be 2 pages of sports & outdoors products.
+>  **10. The Sports & Outdoors activity will show the images of the products that are currently in stock.
+There will be 2 pages of sports & outdoors products.**

-11. The ***Tech category*** activity will show the images of the products that are currently in stock.
+>  **11. The Tech category activity will show the images of the products that are currently in stock.**

 12. The ***Clothing category*** activity will show the images of the products that are currently in stock.